 “The second thing we noticed is that there are a lot of men who know they need to be growing in their faith, but they don’t know where to turn to do it.”

-With so many men’s ministry resources available, Blanks said some are excellent but most are not.
+With so many men’s ministry resources available, Blanks said some are excellent but cautioned that some are not.

 “Many are theologically unsound,” he explained.
 “We wanted to deliver theologically solid content in one place so that men know right where to go to find it.
 That’s our goal.”